ITC Midwest conducting aerial patrols of transmission lines

-CEDAR RAPIDS — Area residents may see some helicopter activity across the skies in northeast Iowa during the coming weeks.

-ITC Midwest will be conducting aerial patrols of high-voltage transmission structures and lines throughout its service territory from approximately Monday, Sept.
-27 – Friday, Oct.
+ITC Midwest will conduct aerial patrols of high-voltage transmission structures and lines throughout its service territory from approximately Sept.
+27-Oct.
 8, weather permitting.
 Helicopter patrols provide an overall status of the overhead transmission system owned and operated by ITC Midwest.

 The flights will be conducted in the Asbury, Clinton, Dubuque, Independence, Key West, Lansing and Mason City areas in Iowa, as well as the communities of Adams, Fairmont, Glenville, Harmony, Hayward, Jackson, Luverne, Sherburn and Winnebago in Minnesota.